OpenUserJS/OpenUserJS.org/views/includes/documents/Terms-of-Service.md

 #### Reserved Rights

-* OpenUserJs.org reserves including but not limited to the implied right to publish, distribute, and terminate access to your published works and code snippets to maintain the integrity of OpenUserJS.org.
+* OpenUserJs.org reserves including, but not limited to, the implied right to publish, distribute, and terminate access to your published works and code snippets to maintain the integrity of OpenUserJS.org.
+* OpenUserJS.org reserves the right to rename, or remove, your account.
+Usually this action is in the event a naming conflict.
 * OpenUserJs.org allows all published works on OpenUserJS.org to be forked via OpenUserJS.org forking capabilities.

 #### Fair Use Rationale